 Foreground in photography is most often discussed in relation to landscape photography, but it’s equally important in portrait photography.
-When you use foreground intentionally you set the scene, add context to the subject and draw the viewer into the photo and towards the subject.
+Using foreground in photos intentionally sets the scene, adds context to the subject and draws the viewer into the photo and towards the subject.

-So below I’ll show you 4 really easy foreground techniques for much more interesting photography composition.
+So I’ll show you 4 really easy foreground techniques for much more interesting photography composition.

 But first, let’s explore what exactly is the foreground in photos and why it’s important.